 Such conviction may, of course, result in the employee being disciplined or required to satisfactorily participate in a drug abuse assistance/rehabilitation program as 1-1205.5 specified above.
 Failure of an employee to report his/her conviction, as required herein, constitutes grounds for dismissal.
 As a further requirement of the Drug-Free Workplace Act, the University has established a drug-free awareness program for the purpose of informing employees about the dangers of drug abuse in the workplace, the University's prohibition of controlled substances in and on OSU property, any available drug counseling, rehabilitation and employee assistance programs, and the penalties that may be imposed for drug abuse violations.
-An Employee Assistance Program has been created in furtherance of the drug-free awareness program.
-Information about the drug-free awareness program and the Employee Assistance Program may be obtained from University Counseling Services.
+An Employee Assistance Program has been created in furtherance of the drug-free awareness program may be obtained from University Counseling Services.
 Reference is made to Policy and Procedures Letter 1-1205 and the Drug-Free Workplace Act of 1988 as sources of information and clarification.